-E2.1.5 YCWA's Proposed Condition GEN5: Review Special-Status Species Lists and Assess Newly-listed Species Annually
+E2.1.2 YCWA's Proposed Condition GEN2: Review Special-Status Species Lists and Assess Newly-listed Species Annually

-Licensee shall, beginning the first year of the new license term, annually review the current lists of special-status species (i.e., species that are listed under the Endangered Species Act as endangered or threatened, listed by the Forest Service as Sensitive, listed by the Plumas or Tahoe national forests as Watchlist species, or listed by State of California as endangered, threatened, fully protected or species of special concern) that might be directly affected by Project operations.
-The goal of the exercise is to determine if a species that is likely to be directly affected by the Project has been added to one or more of the lists since the last review of the lists.
+Licensee shall, beginning the first year of the new license term, annually review the current lists of special-status species (i.e., species that are listed by the Forest Service as Sensitive; listed by the Plumas or Tahoe national forests as sensitive or watchlist species; listed by the State of California as candidates for listing under California Endangered Species Act; listed by USFWS or NMFS as a species of concern; or listed by the State of California as a species of special concern)3 to determine if any species that have been added to one of these lists since the last review under this condition might be directly affected by Project operations.

-For such newly added species, Licensee shall develop, in consultation with the agency or agencies with jurisdiction over the species, a study plan to assess the effects of the Project on the species and its habitat potentially directly affected by the Project.
+For any such newly added species that has a potential to be directly affected by the Project, Licensee shall develop, in consultation with the agency or agencies with jurisdiction over the species, a study plan to assess the effects of the Project on the species and its habitat potentially directly affected by the Project.
 The plan shall include that within a reasonable time after the study is completed, Licensee shall prepare a draft report including objectives, methods, results, recommended resource measures where appropriate, and a schedule of implementation, and shall provide the draft of the final report to agencies with jurisdiction over the species for review, and that Licensee shall file the report, including evidence of consultation, with the Commission.
 License shall file the study plan, with evidence of consultation, with the Commission within 30 days of finalizing the study plan, and shall implement the study plan as required by the Commission.